Characters: InuYasha Naraku & Incarnations

 - Power of the Void: She's composed of void.
 As a result, there's no way to sense Kanna except with the naked eye; not even Inuyasha can sniff her out.

-- Rei Ayanami Expy: She's an Artificial Human with white hair, pale skin and lack of emotions.
+- Rei Ayanami Expy: Artificial Human created by the main antagonist, white hair, pale skin, lack of emotions.

 - The Stoic: Especially compared to her mentally unstable or manipulative siblings, she shows no emotion till the climax

 - Undying Loyalty: To Naraku.
 Inuyasha's group is shocked by the realisation that her loyalty to Naraku is so extreme she'll die for him.
 Then Kagome learns Kanna used her death to cover a last minute betrayal to reveal to Kagome what Naraku's Achilles' Heel is for ordering her death soon after obtaining her emotion.

 - White Hair, Black Heart